terrellt/ndlib.github.io/_posts/2014-04-19-escaping-the-tar-pit.md

 ### A Reading List

-I read in one sitting - the fligth from South Bend to Minneapolis - [Corey Haines's "Understanding the 4 Rules of Simple Design"](http://leanpub.com/4rulesofsimpledesign).
+I read in one sitting - the flight from South Bend to Minneapolis - [Corey Haines's "Understanding the 4 Rules of Simple Design"](http://leanpub.com/4rulesofsimpledesign).
 He dives into the well established four rules, as earlier codified by Kent Beck:

 1. Tests Pass
 2. Express Intent